SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ListTreeTable/ListTreeTable.md

 ### Selectable filtering lists

 Often lists are used to select items.
 This is what the class `SpFilteringSelectableListPresenter` offers.
-In addition to be able to filter items, it lets the user select items by ticking them as shown by Figure *@figSelectable@*.
+In addition to being able to filter items, it lets the user select items by ticking them as shown by Figure *@figSelectable@*.

 ![A selectable filtering list with bottom filter.](figures/SelectableList.png width=60&label=figSelectable)